 Sweet Land of Liberty

 A band is not necessary, but you should consider some sort of entertainment, even if it’s a playlist or streamed music channel.
-Games are also wise to have on hand – simple ones like croquet, cornhole, patriotic themed scavenger hunt or playing cards are perfect choices.
-Fireworks are generally a blast, but depending on where you are, they may actually be illegal.
-The American Pyrotechnics Association maintains this directory of state laws, be sure to review this list before purchasing any type of pyrotechnics.
+Games are also wise to have on hand – simple ones like croquet, cornhole, patriotic-themed scavenger hunt, or playing cards are perfect choices.
+Fireworks are generally a blast, but depending on where you are, they may be illegal.
+The American Pyrotechnics Association maintains this directory of state laws.
+Be sure to review this list before purchasing any type of pyrotechnics.
 It may surprise you that some States, like our neighbors in Massachusetts, even ban the use of sparklers!

 Entertainment Planning Tip: Choose your music selection ahead of time and don’t forget to have a few games on hand for kids and adults to enjoy!
 Be sure to include something patriotic for entertainment.

 Make a lasting impression on your guests with simple goody bags.
 Of course, these can be as extravagant as you please, but goody bags are a treat that most guests are excited to receive.
 There’s no need to go over the top.
-Place a decorated sugar cookie or other baked good in a cellophane bag tied with red, white and blue ribbons and a star name tag.
-Or put out a few boxes of sparklers in a basket (if they are legal in your state) for your guests to enjoy at the party or after they leave.
+Place a decorated sugar cookie or other baked goods in a cellophane bag tied with red, white, and blue ribbons and a star name tag.
+Or, put out a few boxes of sparklers in a basket (if they are legal in your state) for your guests to enjoy at the party or after they leave.

 Goody Bag Pro Tips: Keep the giveaways small and simple!
 Include something sweet and something fun.
-Place in a simple white bag with a patriotic themed ribbons and/or hang-tag.
-A large basket of packaged baked goods for your guests to choose from is also a thoughtful idea.
+Place in a simple white bag with patriotic-themed ribbons and/or hang-tag.
+A large basket of baked goods for your guests to choose from is also a thoughtful idea.

 © Featured Photo by GourmetGiftbaskets.com